 This is primarily an evolutionary response to propagate the human race.
 If the body doesn’t get the nutrients it requires to ensure a healthy and full-term pregnancy, the human race will come to an end.
 So in short, “eat that packet of Doritos or we all will die” is your body’s way of freaking out right before and during your period.
 And that, ladies, is how you end up scarfing down three packets of chips, a muffin and a small bag of roasted peanuts at that time of the month.

 Can’t keep your thoughts off chocolate?
 You’re not alone!
 There are dozens of women who crave chocolate during the premenstrual stage of their cycle.
 It has been observed that this craving occurs when estrogen and progesterone levels are at their lowest and not when levels are changing.
 As strange as it may sound, a majority of women stop craving chocolate the moment their period begins.

 Want to stop dreaming of chocolate?
 Start praying to the lords for your period.

 The Hormone Connection

-If you are stressed about your period, the levels of your stress hormone cortisol will be high while serotonin levels will be low.
-Under such circumstances, your body will crave for fats and simple carbs like candy and chocolates.
+If you are stressed about your period, the levels of your stress hormone will be high while serotonin levels will be low.
+Under such circumstances, your body will crave fats and simple carbs like candy and chocolates.
 When you eat simple carbs and fats, the serotonin level in your body increases and you will feel more relaxed and happy.
 Typically, serotonin levels hit a low just before your period begins.
-On the other hand, if your serotonin levels are normal but your cortisol level is high, you will still crave for fats and carbs but not for sugary treats.
+On the other hand, if your serotonin levels are normal but your cortisol level is high, you will still crave fats and carbs but not sugary treats.
 You may get the urge to eat peanut butter, croissants and bagels.